MicrosoftDocs/biztalk-docs/biztalk/core/how-to-delete-a-send-port-group.md

 -   The send port group is both stopped and unenlisted.
 For instructions on stopping and unenlisting a send port, see [How to Unenlist a Send Port or Send Port Group](../core/how-to-unenlist-a-send-port-or-send-port-group.md) and [How to Stop a Send Port or Send Port Group](../core/how-to-stop-a-send-port-or-send-port-group.md).

 -   The send port group is not referenced by a party.
-For instructions on removing a reference to a send port group from a party, see [How to View or Edit a Party](/previous-versions/).
+For instructions on removing a reference to a send port group from a party, see [View or Edit a Party](managing-parties.md).

 ## Prerequisites
  To perform the procedure in this topic, you must be logged on as a member of the BizTalk Server Administrators group.
 For more detailed information on permissions, see [Permissions Required for Deploying and Managing a BizTalk Application](../core/permissions-required-for-deploying-and-managing-a-biztalk-application.md).

-### To delete a send port group
+## Delete a send port group

 1. Click **Start**, click **All Programs**, click [!INCLUDE[btsBizTalkServerStartMenuItemui](../includes/btsbiztalkserverstartmenuitemui-md.md)], and then click **BizTalk Server Administration**.